Floods occur when water covers land that is normally dry.

 People who reside or work on flood plains or on other relatively low-lying areas near rivers, live with the greatest threat of floods.

-Periods of intense heavy rain, not necessarily in the immediate area can lead to rises in the water level of rivers / creeks, or indeed drains, to a point where channels can no longer hold the volume of water - especially during flash flooding events such as 27 January 2016, where a severe thunderstorm caused extensive flooding in the urban area of Geelong.
+Periods of intense heavy rain, not necessarily in the immediate area can lead to rises in the water level of rivers/creeks, or indeed drains, to a point where channels can no longer hold the volume of water - especially during flash flooding events such as January 2016, March and April 2017 where a severe thunderstorm caused extensive flooding in the urban area of Geelong.

 Alternatively, for some coastal dwellers, there is the threat from storm surge events.
 These are associated with low pressure systems coupled with tide and wind conditions.